jtv/ijssel/README.md

 Stream library for Python.

 This is meant to be "a bit like Java streams," but simpler.
-It lets you do similar things: map, filter, count, reduce, and so on -- but in a "fluent" style.
+It lets you do similar things: map, filter, count, reduce, and so on, in a "fluent" style.

 In standard Python you might write: